KHTL

-KISR (93.7 FM) is a radio station, broadcasting a contemporary hit radio format.
-The station serves the Fort Smith, Arkansas, area, and is rebroadcast on translator K241CE (96.1 FM) in Fayetteville, Arkansas.
-The station is currently owned by Stereo 93, Inc.
+KHTL (93.7 MHz) is a radio station licensed to Fort Smith, Arkansas, United States.
+It is part of the ESPN Arkansas sports radio network owned by Pearson Broadcasting.

+History

 KISR was started in 1971, by Fred Baker, Jr., Bernie Baker, and Ed Hopkins III.
 Its original offices, studio, and transmitter were in the front three rooms of Fred and Bernie Baker's home at 605 North Greenwood in Fort Smith, and the antenna was hung on a utility pole in the backyard.
-In the market's first Arbitron ratings, KISR had a 32 share compared to the next closest station's 13 share.
+In the market's first Arbitron ratings, KISR had a 32-share compared to the next closest station's 13 share.
 The transmitter is located in Young Mountain, north of Van Buren, Arkansas.
-Its studios and offices are in Central Mall in Fort Smith, AR.
+Its studios and offices are in Central Mall in Fort Smith.

+On April 10, 2026, after a $1.235 million sale filing of Fred Baker’s Stereo 93 Inc. to Pearson Broadcasting, it was announced that KISR would drop its CHR format and flip to ESPN Radio as part of the statewide ESPN Arkansas network, with the former CHR format moving to 950 kHz.
+KISR founder Fred Baker noted that the station had been intended to be local, not regional, but a 2024 tower site change had given the station regional coverage including Fayetteville.
+The move expands Pearson's ESPN coverage throughout the entirety of Northwest Arkansas and Western Arkansas and into much of Eastern Oklahoma, bringing clear signal coverage of Arkansas Razorbacks games and ESPN programming.
+The KISR call sign was moved to the AM facility on May 26, 2026, and this station became KFSA.
+The call sign was changed again on June 27, 2026, to KHTL.

 KISR-HD2

 On September 20, 2018, KISR launched an active rock format on its HD2 subchannel, branded as "Rock 94.1" (simulcast on translator K231BS Fort Smith).
+The country format that had been on 950 moved to the HD2 subchannel ahead of the sale of 93.7 to Pearson.